Introduction

 To the pilot, the aiming point appears to be stationary.
 It does not appear to move up or down on the windscreen.
 Objects in front of and beyond the aiming point appear to move as the distance is closed, and they appear to move in opposite directions.

 If the airplane maintains a constant glide path without flaring, it will strike the ground at the aiming point.
-However, the airplane will not touch down at the aiming point because some float does occurs.
+However, the airplane will not touch down at the aiming point because some float does occur.

-Taking into account float during round out, the pilot can predict the touchdown point within a few feet.
+Taking into account float during the round out, the pilot can predict the touchdown point within a few feet.
 The actual location of the touchdown should be approximately 1,000′ down the runway and within the first third of the runway.

 Pitch and Power Control